kyteware/javalanalyzer/README.md

 - [x] As a user, I want to be able to remove a Java project from my list of previously visualized java projects.
 - [x] As a user, I want to be able to load and reload the project files of a java project.
 - [x] As a user, I want to be able to generate a package diagram of my project.
+- [ ] As a user, I want to be able to save my list of recently accessed projects to a file.
-- [ ] As a user, I want to be able to generate a class diagram of my project.
+- [ ] As a user, I want to be able to load my previously saved accessed projects from a file.

 ## Note to T.A.